The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

+As a second example we use the harmonic oscillator potential together with the relativistic kinetic term, setting \texttt{POTENTIAL=4} as it is shown in the right panel of Fig.~\ref{fig:pots}.
+We keep the Coulomb-like initial conditions (\texttt{INITCONDTYPE=2}) but we reduce the lattice spacing to $A = 0.006$~fm while increasing the number of points in each direction to $N = 256$ and we also increase the mass to $M = 30$~GeV which results in $(A \cdot M)^{2} \approx 0.81$ which should result in reasonably small finite mass discretization errors\footnote{ In order to be able to compare to existing literature results we had to slightly change the potential and use a large mass.
+See the discussion in subsection~\ref{subsec:rel_kin_term_harmonic} for more details.}.
+Note that in contrast to the Coulomb potential, the harmonic oscillator potential has no divergence at its origin.

-In all of the cases, we do not plot points that are closer than $0.15N$ to one of the edges\footnote{ $\texttt{max\_\allowbreak{}sep\_\allowbreak{}edge} = 0.3$ (see section~\ref{subsec_post_python}).}, in order to avoid zones where finite volume effects are prominent.
-All of the wave-functions are normalized within the resulting box so that
+In all of the cases, we do not plot points that are closer than $0.15N$ to one of the edges and use the box normalization corresponding to $\texttt{min\_\allowbreak{}sep\_\allowbreak{}edge} = 0.3$\footnote{ See the definition of the \texttt{load\_wf} function in subsection~\ref{flag:min_sep_edge} on page~\pageref{flag:min_sep_edge})}, in order to avoid zones where finite volume effects are prominent, see subsection~\ref{subsec:vol_norm}.
+We compare -- wherever possible -- to the theory expectation obtained from a continuum, infinite volume wave-function integrated in the same effective lattice volume $V^{\Box}$.